FAR-Lab/Mobile_HRI_Lab_Hub/Lab1/Readme.md

 Remember that we need to source ROS every time?
 In order to use your customized ROS packages, you must source them individually as well!
 To do so, source the setup.bash file within `workspace/install`.

-Now, you can call your scripts through ROS like the following.
+Now, you can call your scripts through ROS the following way:

 ```bash
 # In terminal 1